CTV & OTT: Glossary of Terms

 View-through Rate (VTR)

-A metric used to measure video creative performance on certain OTT channels.
+A metric used to measure video creative performance on certain CTV/OTT advertising channels.
 Because a majority of ad-supported streaming features non-skippable ads, VTR can reach 100% depending on where you advertise.

 Learn how we can help you produce more quality videos affordably and at scale.